wooorm/dioscuri/readme.md

 * List
 ```

-An our script, `example.mjs`, looks as follows:
+An our script, `example.js`, looks as follows:

 ```js
 import fs from 'fs'